Jobs

 Tommaso Ghigna (Research Location: KEK Tsukuba, Japan)

+Design and optimization of TES detector arrays for CMB experiments and simulation of instrumental effects on CMB data.
 Most current and future CMB experiments are characterized by the use of multichroic antenna-coupled polarization-sensitive TES detectors.
 This solution requires complex RF-structures that need to be designed, simulated and then validated experimentally.
-Part of my job consists in designing and optimizing the TES detector arrays for LiteBIRD Low Frequency Telescope.

 In parallel to this activity, I am working on simulating the effect of the instrument on CMB data to produce science forecasts, define requirements and study mitigation techniques to suppress instrumental systematic effects.

-Example study subjects for the young researchers
+Example study subjects for young researchers

 ■Design and optimization of lenslet-coupled sinuous antenna